sukieoduwole/my_darey.io_projects/project7_loadblancers_with_nginx/readme.md

                  sudo vim /etc/apache2/ports.conf
 2. Added a new listen directive for port 8000
 ![listen_8000](./images/listen_8000.png)
+Save and exit using `Esc :wq!`

 3. Opened the file `/etc/apache2/sites-available/000-default.conf` and changed the port 80 on the virtualhost to 8000.

 ![port_8000](./images/port_8000.png)
+Save and exit using `Esc :wq!`

-4. Restart Apache to load the new configuration using the command
+4. Restarted Apache to load the new configuration using the command
 >
                     sudo systemctl restart apache2

 ### Step 5
 - Created a new html file using `sudo vim index.html` and pasted the below html code